timii/sorting-visualizer/README.md

 Open index.html in your web browser to launch the visualizer.

-Explore, experiment, and learn about pathfinding algorithms!
+Explore, experiment, and learn about sorting algorithms!